stevenjoezhang/luci-app-adguardhome/README.md

 # LuCI App AdGuard Home

-Advanced OpenWrt LuCI app for AdGuard Home
+A powerful LuCI interface for managing AdGuard Home - a DNS-based ad and tracker blocker that protects all devices on your network

 [中文 README](README.CN.md)